Do you keep ignoring the call to make your business more eco-friendly?

 It is expected that some people may not find it very easy to adjust their lifestyle to a green routine.
 They may take longer to start doing things differently.

 If some of your employees are finding it difficult to make the switch to more sustainable practices in the workplace, you can offer to help them and encourage other co-workers to help each other.

 This will take patience, but they will adapt over time.
+Allow employees to have an adjusting period by implementing changes intermittently but efficiently.
 Remind your employees of the myriad of benefits they will also enjoy by being eco-friendly.
 In addition to saving money on recycled products, they will also use less electricity.

 To further encourage your employees to quickly embrace and practice eco-friendly policies, you can offer raises for employees that show initiative in helping the company to establish green work practices.
 Let them know that the raise they get is from the money the company saved by going green.

 Place recycling bins at all the workstations and employee areas in your office.
 By doing this, your employees will start to embrace a more eco-friendly office and also find it easier to recycle.
 Effective ways to set up recycling bins may include the following: